 Read this section carefully.
 It explains in detail what you are expected to accomplish during the semester and how you will be tested.
 We make this explicit so that you know what to expect and what is expected of you.

 The goal of the class is to enrich your experience of and knowledge about music in the European and American tradition by exploring the music of the past and the circumstances and values of the cultures that produced it.
 By understanding music in its historical context and learning about its inherent value within a certain culture and time, you will become more sensitive to its meanings and to how to interpret it and perform it.
-Even if your main focus in your professional life is on music after 1750, learning about early music will help you understand why later music has the shape it has, for every aspect of music has historical roots, often extending back centuries.
+By tracing the themes listed above through centuries of musical life, you will become more deeply aware of how issues in your own engagement with music, from what moves you to perform music to how it moves your feelings, are rooted in music’s history.
+Even if your main focus in your professional life is on music after 1800, learning about earlier music will help you understand why later music has the shape it has, for every aspect of music has historical roots, often extending back centuries.

 To do this, you need to have acquired and organized a certain amount of information.